FlowFuse/website/src/blog/2024/09/how-to-scrape-web-data-with-node-red.md

 image: /blog/2024/09/images/webscraping-with-node-red.png
 keywords: node red webscraping, websrcaping with node-red, node red https request, online web scraper free, online web scraper free, custom web scraper, automated web scraping, web scraping solutions, data scraper easy web scraping
 tags:
-   - post
+    - posts
     - node-red
     - how-to
-   - Web scraping
 ---

 Web scraping has become an indispensable tool for monitoring news, tracking competitors, and gathering insights.
 In this guide, you'll learn how to harness the power of Node-RED for efficient web scraping, allowing you to extract and manage data from various websites with ease that are not exposed through an API.